VariXx/sipasaurus-rex/botSettings.md

 ## discordToken
 Discord token used by the bot.
 You can find this in the [Discord developer portal](https://discord.com/developers/applications).

+## discordClientId
+Discord client ID used by the bot.
+You can find this in the [Discord developer portal](https://discord.com/developers/applications).

 ## cmdPrefix
 Command prefix used by the bot.
 Changing this to "/" will **not** enable slash commands.